About me

 Accompanying Pandora’s Box at The Stoller Hall in Manchester, 2023.
 Photo by Chris Payne

-I'm a Clore Fellow (sixth cohort, 2009), a member of the Royal Musical Association and Incorporated Society of Musicians.
+I'm a Clore Fellow (sixth cohort, 2009), and a member of the Royal Musical Association and Incorporated Society of Musicians.